 Cephalexin

-Cephalexin is an antibiotic that belongs to the class of β-lactam antibiotics.
+Cephalexin is an antibiotic belonging to the β-lactam class.
 It is primarily used to treat infections caused by susceptible bacteria, such as abscesses, urinary tract infections, and respiratory tract infections.
-This medication inhibits the synthesis of bacterial cell walls, thereby killing or inhibiting bacterial growth, and is suitable for various infections caused by Gram-positive bacteria and some Gram-negative bacteria.
+This medication inhibits bacterial cell wall synthesis, thereby killing bacteria or inhibiting their growth.
+It is effective against a variety of infections caused by Gram-positive bacteria and some Gram-negative bacteria.

-The therapeutic range of cephalexin includes skin and soft tissue infections, otitis media, sinusitis, and urinary tract infections caused by specific bacteria.
-Its advantages include good absorption and relatively few side effects, making it a common first-line treatment.
-However, it is important to note that this medication is ineffective against viral infections and should not be misused to avoid antibiotic resistance issues.
+Cephalexin's scope of treatment includes skin and subcutaneous tissue infections, otitis media, sinusitis, and other upper respiratory tract infections, as well as urinary tract infections caused by specific bacteria.
+Its advantages include good absorption and relatively fewer side effects, making it a first-line treatment.
+However, it is important to note that this drug is ineffective against viral infections and should not be misused to prevent antibiotic resistance.

 Brand Names and Generic Name

-The generic name of this medication is Cephalexin, and it may have different brand names in different countries or regions.
+The generic name of this medication is Cephalexin.
+It may have different brand names in various countries or regions.
 Common trademarks include:

 Drug Classification

-Cephalexin belongs to the first generation of cephalosporin antibiotics, which have broad-spectrum antibacterial activity effective against various Gram-positive bacteria and some Gram-negative bacteria.
-Its chemical structure is similar to that of penicillin, but it has lower resistance, thus classified as a different category of antibiotics.
+Cephalexin belongs to the first-generation cephalosporin antibiotics.
+This class of antibiotics has broad-spectrum antibacterial activity and is effective against many Gram-positive bacteria and some Gram-negative bacteria.
+Its chemical structure is similar to penicillins but with lower resistance, thus classified as a different category of antibiotics.

-The key to this drug classification lies in its mechanism of action and antibacterial spectrum.
-First-generation cephalosporins primarily target bacterial infections of the skin, respiratory tract, and urinary system, while later generations of cephalosporins target a wider range of infection types.
-When using, it is necessary to select the appropriate category based on the type of infection and the pathogen.
+The key aspects of this classification include its mechanism of action and antibacterial spectrum.
+First-generation cephalosporins mainly target bacterial infections of the skin, respiratory tract, and urinary system, while later generations target a broader range of infections.
+Usage should be based on the type of infection and the pathogen involved.

 Indications

-Additionally, this medication is also suitable for treating pharyngitis and cellulitis caused by streptococci.
-In specific circumstances, physicians may expand the indications based on clinical judgment, but this should be based on bacterial culture results and sensitivity testing.
+Additionally, this medication is used to treat pharyngitis and cellulitis caused by streptococci.
+In specific cases, clinicians may expand the indications based on clinical judgment, but this should be supported by bacterial culture results and sensitivity testing.

 Common Side Effects